-The Seville Statement on Violence was authored by a commission of social scientists from the international community in 1986.
-It addresses five key scientific misconceptions underpinning the so-called “theory of innate aggression:” the once popular (and still influential) argument that sought to confirm, through an inaccurate appeal to biology, that human beings are violent by nature.
-The scientists stated categorically that:
+In 1986 a commission of social scientists from the international community in 1986 authored the Seville Statement on Violence.
+The Statement addresses five key scientific misconceptions that form the basis for the “theory of innate aggression,” the once popular and still influential argument that sought to confirm, through inaccurate use of biological research, that human beings are violent by nature.
+The Seville Statement on Violence states categorically that:

 - “It is scientifically incorrect to say that we have inherited a tendency to make war from our animal ancestors.”